lgatto/TeachingMaterial/rbioc-proteomics.md

-# Proteomics workflow
+# Using R and Bioconductor for proteomics data analysis

-This workflow describes recent R / Bioconductor developments for proteomics.
-Topics covered focus on support for open community-driven formats for raw data and identification results, packages for peptide-spectrum matching, quantitative proteomics, mass spectrometry (MS) and quantitation data processing.
-Links to other packages and references are also documented.
+## Setup

-The follow packages will be used throughout this documents:
+The follow packages will be used throughout this documents.
+R version 3.1.1 or higher is required to install all the packages using `BiocInstaller::biocLite`.

 ```r